jchartrand/gh-hash-registry/README.md

 verdaccio

+Once running  - at [http://localhost:4873](http://localhost:4873) - you'll have to login to it with your npm account, as described by the Verdaccio welcome screen at that url.

-This works in conjunction with the release script in [release.js](./release.js) which is invoked from the release scripts (release.development and release.production) defined in [package.json](./package.json)
+Verdaccio is used by the release script in [release.js](./release.js), which is in turn invoked from the release scripts (release.development and release.production) defined in [package.json](./package.json)